 Visitors flock here year-round to bathe in its natural hot springs or try out some local dishes like jingisukan (grilled mutton) and ramen.

-One of the most popular attractions in Noboribetsu Onsen is the Jigokudani, or “Hell Valley,” which is home to a series of hot spring baths with water so hot it is said to resemble boiling lava.
-The Jigokudani is a popular spot for tourists to experience the unique hot springs of Noboribetsu Onsen.
+One of the most popular attractions in Noboribetsu Onsen is the Jigokudani, or “Hell Valley,” which is home to a series of hot spring pools that are meant for viewing rather than for bathing in.

 Things To Do In Noboribetsu